omnidan/redux-undo/README.md

 ## Gitter Chat / Support

 If you have a question or just want to discuss something with other redux-undo users/maintainers, [chat with the community on gitter.im/omnidan/redux-undo](https://gitter.im/omnidan/redux-undo)

+Also, look at the documentation over at [redux-undo.js.org](https://redux-undo.js.org/).

 ## License